 Our Management Team

-Nay brings along global business best practices and deep online and payment product management experience from top Silicon Valley establishments.
-Nay started his career at Blue Lithium, a well known online advertising start-up which was later acquired by Yahoo! and then spent 4 years at Google’s HQ at Mountain View.
+Nay Aung brings along global business best practices and deep online and payment product management experience from top Silicon Valley establishments.
+Nay started his career at Blue Lithium, a well-known online advertising start-up which was later acquired by Yahoo! and then spent 4 years at Google’s HQ at Mountain View.

 Nay was an early member of Google Wallet Product team – an online payment system for Google Products and next joined the Business Strategy and Operations group at Google (an internal consulting group).
 Post Google, Nay took up the Director of Product Management’s position at leading cloud services provider Saba Software.

 After growing up in Myanmar, Nay pursued education abroad and received a Bachelor’s Degree in Law and Economics from the University of Arizona, a Master’s in Economics from the London School of Economics and a Master’s in Management from Stanford University.

 Alok Kumar is the CEO of Oway Group, Myanmar’s largest travel company.
 Prior to Oway, Alok has held several leadership positions across telcom & consumer businesses in emerging markets.
 Alok has long standing experience in running startups incubated in large corporate houses.
 He started his Myanmar journey with Telenor back in early 2014 and has gained rich experience over last 5 years being part of setting up team of Telenor Myanmar as the dominant entrant.

 He gained in depth understanding of Myanmar consumer segments, trade challenges, channel dynamics and vast geographical ethnic diversity, Alok enjoys being here and has traveled length and breadth of Myanmar over the last 5 years.

 Tun Tun Linn Chief Technology Officer